 - Be smart with what you spend on groceries.
 Do you really need that second helping of mashed potatoes?
 Or that bottle of wine?
 Or that new TV set?
 Buying extras can cost a lot more money than you think.

 A typical issue that comes up in business startup or small business planning is the issue of cost creep.
 You end up in a situation where you have to spend more money as you try to grow your business or expand your operations.
 This is usually one of the most common reasons for business failure.
 Cost creep is a type of inflation where the cost of a good or service increases faster than its value.
 Cost creep can happen to anything, and there are a few things to consider when it happens.
-For example, the price of something like food or electricity can increase faster than other things, the cost of rent can increase faster than the cost of a home, and the cost of healthcare can increase faster than the cost of hospitals.
-This is why cost creep is important.
+For example, the price of something like food or electricity can increase faster than other things, or the cost of rent can increase faster than the cost of a home.

 The challenge of creating a business is to overcome uncertainty.
 You don’t know how much you will charge for a product or service.
 You don’t know how people will respond to your product or service.
 You don’t know how well your marketing campaigns will do (although you will know how to measure this thanks to resources like this https://victoriousseo.com/blog/seo-metrics/ blog post).
 You don’t know how you will do in a market trial.
 The cost of these uncertainties is called ‘cost creep.’
 Cost creep is inevitable.
 It is inevitable because our knowledge of how to manage business success is incomplete.
 It is inevitable because the uncertain world of business is continually changing, and we are constantly learning new things.